2nd International Conference on Blockchain Economics, Security and Protocols

 Submissions can be made in the computer science track or the economics track under the following formats:

-- Computer Science track: 15 pages in the LNCS format.
+- Regular papers: 15 pages in the LNCS format.
 A clearly marked appendix is allowed (no more than 10 pages).

 - Economics Track: Free format.